warpdynamicsltd/reason/README.md

 1. `repositories/lark`
 2. `repositories/vampire`

-If you want to install to `reason` module with the most up to date versions of dependencies, you should follow the steps below:
+If you want to install `reason` module with the most up to date versions of dependencies, you should follow the steps below:

 1. Go to the root folder of Reason repository.
 2. Install Python module `lark` by `./lark-install.sh`